garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Student (education) loans.md

 - You usually need to demonstrate financial need
 - Make satisfactory academic progress
 - Loan is interest free, while you remain in New Zealand
-	- If you leave New Zealand loans accumulate interest after 6 months ab
+	- If you leave New Zealand loans accumulate interest after 6 months abroad

+## Managing Student Loans
+- Generally, you must make repayments if you're earning over the repayment threshold or aren't on a repayment holiday.
+- When you leave New Zealand fo